rabaya-bagum/Firmlead_Project_RabayaBagum/README.md

 in the VM arguments section, please add the following line "-Dtestng.dtd.http=true" (please exclude " marks) and then Run

-Please note that Chrome Browser should be in the system (Version 86.0.4240.198)
+Please note that Chrome Browser should be in the system (Tested against Version 86.0.4240.198 and Version 87.0.4280.66)